semanticClimate/ai-automated-literature-review/README.md

 * Image classification;
 * LLM RAG use with PDFs and with HTML.

 The focus for the class is a scoping literature review.
 The results of the AI Assisted Literature Review workflow taught in the class are a literature review report, including: a textual summary, summaries of papers as a data table, the complete full-text articles downloaded, a reproducible and replicable CoLab Notebook with all the software and code used in the review.
-The content package is contained in a Git repository with a Quarto software produced computational publication that has Zenodo DOIs minted for review as publication and for supporting code and data.
 The resulting content package can be used in papers, reporting, dashboards, CI pipelines, and for further data analysis.

 **Audience:** Researchers, librarians, publishers